jmclinn/CSC453-Project/Final Blogpost 2.md

 Now we have a list of color values the length of our desired value range.
 The indeces within the list correspond to the difference between the desired value and the minimum in the range.
 Each value in the dataset is now paired with the required color and saved to a dictionary, where each key is a hex color and its value is a list of tuples, each of which corresponds to xy-coordinates within the image.

+Additionally, a mask can be applied to certain values, or ranges of values.
+In this case a black mask is applied to the 'land' values, which were set to at most -1e34.
+The mask used catches all values less than this 'land' value.
+The rest of the value range is set to a max color of red, and min color of blue.

 ```python

 # Data Import